turnerbenjamin/address-book/docs/domain-models-test-plan.md

 #### Run - Create Contact
 - [X] APP1:   	Should call add contact, passing a contact object with the correct state
-- [X] APP2:	    Should handle error when invalid input for new contact
+- [X] APP2:	    Should handle error when invalid email for new contact

 #### Run - Read Contacts
 - [X] APP3:	    Should call printMenu with a 1-based index for keys mapped to usernames as values